pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 # Mobile Push Notifications API for JavaScript SDK

-Connects PubNub publishing to mobile push services:
-- Apple iOS APNs (HTTP/2)
-- Google Android FCM
+Connect PubNub publishing to FCM (Android) and APNs/APNS2 (iOS).
+See Mobile Push Notifications to learn more.

+Supported async patterns: Callbacks, Promises, Async/Await.
+Recommended: Async/Await; add try...catch to receive error status (status returns only on errors).

-Requires Mobile Push Notifications add-on.
-Enable for your key in the Admin Portal.
+Requires Mobile Push Notifications add-on: Enable for your key in the Admin Portal.

-##### Supported asynchronous patterns
-Use Async/Await (recommended) with try...catch to receive error statuses.
-Callbacks and Promises are also supported.

 ## Add a device to a push notifications channel